sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 ##### Core Child

-A sipher born particularly close to a planetís core amidst the heat, may have a particular kind of connection to such places.
+A sipher born particularly close to a planet√≠s core amidst the heat, may have a particular kind of connection to such places.
 You have resistance to fire damage.

 Additionally, you are able to superheat yourself for one minute as a bonus action.
 While superheated, your skin glows red, and your unarmed attacks do fire damage.
 Any creature which touches you or which hits you with a natural weapon or unarmed attack automatically takes 1d6 fire damage.
 Once you have superheated yourself, you cannot do so again until you finish a long rest.